tjgran01/GoodreadsEDA/docs/WRITEUP.md

 review score for that time frame was positive, or that the average review score for that timeframe was **higher** following the film's release than prior.*

+The final analysis involved taking the entire collection of books and computing both the mean and standard deviation for the scores that were submitted to Goodreads both before and after the release of the film, to see if any statistically significant differences could be found.
+The results of the computations can be found in the table above.
+A visualization was also created to help show the difference in means for all of the different sets of data.

 # Discussion

+Overall, it seems there is a slight change in review scores over time based on the overall difference in review scores reported before and after the release of a film.
+The change, however, is a rather small (.06 of a 'star'), difference.
+Interestingly, it seems the closer you get to the day of release, the magnitude of the difference increases, with the three month section of the data having the largest difference between before and after the film.
+Interesting though it may be, it's possible that this may be due to the difference in sample sizes between the before and after reviews.
+In order to be sure that this phenomenon is real, a different dataset with similar properties would have to gathered and balanced to ensure that this is not just an artifact of this particular data.

+The findings posted above do not indicate that a clear effect exists over the entire dataset, at least not an effect that warrants further investigation into how an author's other book's reviews are effected by the release of a film.

+Others using Goodreads.com as a sample should be aware of the potential skew within the data, mentioned in the Results section of this writeup, and should consider that skew when working out their final analysis.
+The low differences in means in this particular project could be attributable to this effect, seen very clearly in the data that was gathered.